dhlarrotar/dhlarrotar/README.md

 </h3>

 <h2 align="center">
-I'm a Geologist 🌎, Programmer 💻, and Astronomy Enthusiast 🔭
+I'm a Geologist 🌎, Programmer in training 💻, and Astronomy Enthusiast 🔭
 </h2>